Suzy Williams

 Susan Dimiti "Suzy" Williams is an American singer-songwriter.
-She rose to notoriety in the musical duo Stormin’ Norman & Suzy.
+She became well known through the musical duo Stormin’ Norman & Suzy.
 Williams has performed at venues ranging from Carnegie Hall and Lincoln Center to the Hotel Palmas in the Canary Islands, and on network television and film.
 She has been reviewed in publications including Rolling Stone, The New York Times, Cosmopolitan, and Los Angeles Magazine.
 Her singing was referred to in Rolling Stone as a "mixture of Bessie Smith, Sophie Tucker, and perhaps a trace of Janis Joplin".

 Early life

 Williams was born in Oakland, California, and raised in Gridley, California by her mother, Barbara Artie King Liggett, an artist, pianist, and torch singer.
 Her father, David P. Williams, was a social worker and organizer who worked with Cesar Chavez and Ralph Nader, and also performed professionally as a comedian in San Francisco in the early 1950s.

 Williams started singing professionally following high school, mainly influenced by Harry Nilsson, Randy Newman, and especially Bessie Smith.
 Her later influences include singers June Christy and Anita O'Day.